-The best length for social media videos is usually 60-90 seconds in length.
+The best length for a social media video is usually 60-90 seconds in length.
 Your viewer ship will start to drop off after 90 seconds.
 A minute to a minute and a half is best.
 If you are doing a show, like a “how to” TV show, then 8-10 minutes is best.
 The first 3-5 seconds need to really grab people’s attention.
 After three to five seconds, people can easily lose interest.
 We live in an attention-based society, so it’s important to keep the length of your videos short.

 Tips for recording quality videos